 -

-temp agency work
+temporary agency work

-you can simply work overtime.
+you can just work overtime.

-Do overtime hours always have to be paid?
+Must overtime always be paid?

 👉 Yes, in principle.